oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-ords-apis/review-ords-apis.md

       ![The OpenAPI info](images/open-api-paths.png)

-    - `components` - here you can review the components, or those <i>globally-defined</i> parameters that may be shared across the various Paths and their HTTPS Operations.
+    - `components` - here you can review the Components;<i>globally-defined</i> parameters that may be shared across the various Paths and their HTTPS Operations.

       ![The OpenAPI info](images/open-api-components.png)